 If your infection is not responding to the treatment, then your healthcare provider may either continue the drug for a longer period of time or consider other treatment options.

 Intravenous doses of aminoglycosides are given slowly over about 30 minutes.

 Other forms of aminoglycosides, such as eye drops, ear drops, and inhaled drugs, may be used to treat specific types of infections.
 Monitoring is not used in these cases.

 The first aminoglycoside, streptomycin, was developed in the 1940s and used successfully to treat tuberculosis.
 Its use declined with the introduction of other aminoglycosides.

 Aminoglycosides are cleared from the body by the kidneys, thus dosages are modified based upon kidney function.
-Tests that reflect the health of the kidneys, such as a creatinine or a creatinine clearance, are often ordered prior to the initiation of aminoglycoside therapy and then at intervals to monitor kidney function.
+Tests that reflect the health of the kidneys, such as a creatinine and estimated glomerular filtration rate (eGFR), are often ordered prior to the initiation of aminoglycoside therapy and then at intervals to monitor kidney function.